Introduction to Model-Informed Drug Development

 8. Apply MIDD concepts to all Phase(s) of drug development: preclinical, Phase 1, 2, 3, regulatory agency interactions, and post-regulatory approval.

-10. Answer specific drug development questions or issues that can be addressed by MIDD: dose selection, trial design for Phase 1, 2, or 3, go/no go, labeling, development strategy, avoiding the need to conduct a clinical trial, selecting between compounds in development, etc.
+10. Answer specific drug development questions or issues that MIDD can address: dose selection, trial design for Phase 1, 2, or 3, go/no go, labeling, development strategy, avoiding the need to conduct a clinical trial, selecting between compounds in development, etc.

 11. Apply MIDD to various therapeutic areas: cardiovascular, neuroscience, metabolic diseases, oncology, rare diseases, etc.